Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce RTX 3060 should theoretically be a lot better than the GeForce GTX 870M in general. (explain)
+Memory BandwidthIn theory, the GeForce RTX 3060 is 284% faster than the GeForce GTX 870M in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce RTX 3060 will be a lot (more or less 40%) better at texture filtering than the GeForce GTX 870M. (explain)
+Texel RateThe GeForce RTX 3060 will be a lot (about 40%) more effective at AF than the GeForce GTX 870M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison